phuongnd08/simple_provision/README.md

 So: You put definition of each type of server in `servers/type.yml`.
-In `files` and `scripts` folder, you place files and scripts that will be uploaded to the Digital Ocean droplet and executed.
+In `files` and `scripts` folder, you place files and scripts that will be uploaded to the server machine and executed there.

 ## Installation